Supervisor/meld3/README.txt

   contain a DOCTYPE declaration, the existing DOCTYPE is used (and HTML entities thus may or may not work as a result, depending on the DOCTYPE).
-To prevent this behavior, pass a false value to the xhtml= parameter of the 'parse' function.
+To prevent this behavior, pass a false value to the xhtml= parameter of the 'parse' or 'parsestring' functions.
 This in no way effects output, which is independent of parsing.
 This does not imply that any *non*-HTML entity can be parsed in the input stream under any circumstance without having it defined it in your source document.

   Using duplicate meld identifiers on separate elements in the source document causes a ValueError to be raised at parse time.